dehshat12/ShadowMite-Setup-Wizard/README.md

 sudo apt install build-essential pkg-config libgtk-3-dev

 `````
+---
+Clone the repository
 ```bash
 git clone https://github.com/dehshat12/ShadowMite-Setup-Wizard.git
 cd ShadowMite
 make
 `````
+---

 Then Execute

 ```bash
 ./ShadowMite
 `````
+---

+##⚠️WARNING⚠️

+The Program is still in development, so expect some missing key features, bugs and glitches.
+Use it at your own risk